Safety in parks and forests

 - Drive carefully.
 Follow normal road rules wherever you are driving.
 Watch for oncoming traffic and pedestrians and share the road.
 Pull off the road before stopping to take photographs.
 Take special care when driving on sand.

 - Take care near water.
 Swim with extreme caution.
 Creeks have hidden dangers and swift currents.
 National park beaches are not patrolled.
 People have been seriously injured or killed diving into pools, lakes, rivers and the sea.
 Supervise your children around water.
 Take care to avoid marine stingers in tropical waters.
 Do not enter water where crocodiles may live.
+There are two species of crocodiles – freshwater and estuarine.
+Freshwater crocodiles are considered timid and pose a low threat to humans.
+Estuarine crocodiles, on the other hand, pose a serious threat to humans, which is why it is important to be cautious and follow the croc wise guidelines whenever you are visiting croc country.

 - Stay on the track.
 You may get lost if you leave the road or walking track.
 Take a map if possible and follow markers and signs carefully.
 Let someone responsible know your plans in case you get lost.
 For more information see walk safely.